Bobble Ridge Neck Warmer – Free Pattern

-Introducing the Bobble Ridge Neck Warmer!
-It’s named for the fun, textured bobbles and the ridges created by making rows of back loop single crochet throughout the pattern.
-Made with Red Heart Super Saver Ombre yarn, this neck warmer perfectly displays the beautiful colour transitions of this gorgeous fibre.
-Come take a peak at all the details…
+The Bobble Ridge Neck Warmer iss named for the fun, textured bobbles and the ridges created by making rows of back loop single crochet throughout the pattern.
+Made with Red Heart Super Saver Ombre yarn, this neck warmer perfectly displays the beautiful colour transitions of this gorgeous yarn.
+Find the free pattern below…

 This pattern is available for free here on my blog.
-An ad-free, printer friendly version is also available for purchase in my Etsy and Ravelry shops.
-Click the buttons below to take you directly to the shops!
+An ad-free, printer friendly version is also available for purchase in my Etsy shop.
+Click the button below to take you directly to the shops!

-You may sell items completed from this pattern but please provide credit back to Sweet Bee Crochet and if possible, link back to pattern location.
-You may not sell this written pattern or use my photos without consent.
+You may sell items completed from this pattern but please provide credit back to Sweet Bee Crochet and if possible, link back to the pattern location.
+You may not sell this written pattern, use my photos without consent, or create video tutorials using my pattern.
 You may not use my photos to sell your completed items.

 Notes:

-- This pattern is written in US terms.
+– This pattern is written in US terms (find a stitch conversion chart here)

 Materials Needed: